janpeuker/awesome-tech-roles/README.md

 ## Awesome Tech Roles

-Job titles, roles, career paths by role and responsibility in Software and Information Technology ("IT", "ICT", "Tech") firms.
+Job titles, roles, career paths by role and responsibility in Software and Information Technology ("IT", "ICT", "Tech") firms, focused on tech-adjacent roles.

 This list does not cover industry enterprises, consulting firms, managed service providers, service delivery firms or startups, as many roles in those (e.g. Architect, Program Manager) have very different, often hierarchical, meaning (e.g. Analyst, Manager).
 This list ist not a definition but an observation.